21st Annual Celebration of Student Research 2021-2022

-In line with its continuing efforts to serve the citizens of this Borough, and the City of New York, the College of Staten Island/The City University of New York, has announced its newest Doctoral program, the EdD in Community-Based Leadership.
+In line with its continuing efforts to serve the citizens of this Borough, and the City of New York, the College of Staten Island/The City University of New York, is offering the Doctoral program, the EdD in Community-Based Leadership.
 The program is the first of its kind in the nation.

-The new program will prepare professionals from all sectors supporting young people, including education, social work, psychology/mental health, medicine, business, and law, to lead cross-sector coalitions in service of the success and well-being of all of our children.
+The program prepares professionals from all sectors supporting young people, including education, social work, psychology/mental health, medicine, business, and law, to lead cross-sector coalitions in service of the success and well-being of all of our children.

 Teaching is a vital profession, perhaps now more than ever.
 To do it well requires passion and dedication but also a fundamental understanding of children and learning, proficiency in a variety of pedagogies, the ability to formulate a sound plan, and the wisdom to know when to deviate from it.
 To do it well rewards you with deep relationships with children and adolescents and psychic pleasure in watching them learn and grow under your tutelage.
 To do it well in the 21st century results in opportunities for many students that they would not otherwise have.
 The School of Education is committed to following these principles as it enhances its academic offerings and co-curricular opportunities in ways that meet the needs of students, schools and communities.